18 or 25 days from £1,229 (was £1,249)

 - Bamboo rafting

-- Ko Phi Phi viewpoint visit
+- Koh Phi Phi viewpoint visit

-- Phi Phi boat trip with snorkelling
+- Phi Phi boat trip with snorkelling and kayaking

 - Ang Thong National Marine Park visit

-- 24/7 emergency support
+- 24-hour emergency support

 - Travel insurance